 Source: University of Alabama, Historical Maps of the Southeast Region, Floridae Americae Provinciae

-Menendez landed his soldiers on the coast south of Fort Caroline, and Ribault sought to attack the Spanish Catholics before they could build a fortified base.
-The weather did not cooperate.
-The French ships were caught in a storm and wrecked.
+Ribault arrived just before a Spanish force led by Pedro Menendez de Aviles, who intended to destroy the colony of French Protestants.
+Menendez landed his soldiers on the coastline south of Fort Caroline.
+Ribault decided to attack the Spanish soldiers before they could build a fortified base.
+However, the weather did not cooperate.
+The French ships were caught in a storm and wrecked, with the soldiers and sailors ending up on a barrier island.

-Menendez immediately marched north despite the storm and destroyed the lightly-defended Fort Caroline, though de Laudonniere escaped.
-The Spanish found the shipwrecked French next and executed nearly all of them, including Jean Ribault, at what is now Fort Matanzas National Monument.
-Ribault's head was cut into four pieces, each one nailed to a post on the edges of St. Augustine.7
+The Spanish immediately marched north despite the bad weather.
+They captured and destroyed the lightly-defended Fort Caroline, though de Laudonniere escaped.
+The Spanish found the shipwrecked French trapped on the island, nearly defenseless.
+Menendez had nearly all of them executed at what is now Fort Matanzas National Monument.
+Ribault's head was cut into four pieces.

 Fort Caroline was constructed in classic European style in 1564, but the Spanish under Pedro Menendez de Aviles captured it in 1565